guimochi/advent_of_code2023/README.md

 #### Difficulty: ⭐️⭐️☆☆☆

 #### Duration: 1 hour

 The puzzle left me more impressed than necessary.
 I anticipated it to be more challenging given that it's the weekend, but it turned out to be less daunting than expected. <br>

 I approached the exercise by handling each input individually.
 I aim to continue this approach as much as possible, as I believe it's more logical. <br>

 Initially, I struggled to grasp the input, often forgetting my task.
 However, I eventually managed to fully wake up and focus. <br>

 For each input, I constructed the entire pyramid.
 I used the sum of the line to check if it was entirely composed of zeros, which I thought was a clever idea.
 However, I later realized that this could pose problems if the line contained negative numbers and the sum coincidentally equaled zero.<br>

 I then appended an extra zero to the last line.
 I iterated in reverse order, adding the last element of the current line and the previous one to the preceding line. <br>

 Once the pyramid was complete, I added the last element from the first line to a variable.

 #### Concepts learned

-- i need some time to wake up
+- I need some time to wake up

 ### [Part 2](https://github.com/guimochi/advent_of_code2023/blob/main/day9/part2.py)